erandiii/GoogleTranslate/README.md

 # GoogleTranslate
 Assignment for Wire Apps

+I have created the test cases using Testrail

-Use below credentials to login Testtrais - "hwkewijerathne@gmail.com",
+Use below credentials to login Testrail - "hwkewijerathne@gmail.com",
 Mars123;